openstack/openstack-manuals/doc/networking-guide/source/adv_config_ipv6.rst

 Neutron subnets and the IPv6 API attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As of Juno, the OpenStack networking service (neutron) provides two
+As of Juno, the OpenStack Networking service (neutron) provides two
-new attributes to the Subnet object, which allows users of the API to
+new attributes to the subnet object, which allows users of the API to
 configure IPv6 subnets.

 There are two IPv6 attributes: